Republic of Mauritius is located off the southeast coast of the African Continent, with a population of 1,294,104, making it

 Bellepeau, achieves that status through election of the National Assembly and holds that position for five-year term and is

 eligible for a second term.
-Prime Minister Navinchandra Ramgoolam is recognized as the Head of Government and
+Prime Minister Navinchandra Ramgoolam is recognized as the Head of Government and achieves

-position five years.
-Its form of government is a parliamentary democracy and they celebrate the creation of their
+years.
+Its form of government is a parliamentary democracy and they celebrate the creation of their constitution on 12th of

-constitution on 12th of March 1968.
+March 1968.

 The languages commonly or officially spoken are Creole, Bhojpuri, French, English and other and unspecified tongues.
 It